doughnut and bacon eggnog bread pudding

 Hoover, AL

-‘Tis the season to go all out…’, so how about starting the festive Holiday Season with this brunch treat that is guaranteed to bring a smile to your face.
-This Chez-original says “Welcome to the Yuletide” like no other dish, and the salty and sweet combo along with the yeasty goodness ‘makes the season bright’.
+‘Tis the season to go all out, so how about starting the festive holiday season with this brunch treat guaranteed to bring a smile to your face?
+This Chez-original says, “Welcome to the Yuletide” like no other dish.
+The salty and sweet combo along with the yeasty goodness makes the season bright.

 Blue Ribbon Recipe

-Make this the night before and pop it in the oven on Christmas and you have one simple, decadent, and tasty breakfast.
+Make this the night before, pop it in the oven on Christmas, and you'll have one simple, decadent, and tasty breakfast.
 This would make an amazing holiday dessert too.
 Sweet and delicate doughnuts make a great base for this bread pudding.
-The eggnog-infused sweet pudding is the perfect complement to the savory cream cheese/pecan topping.
-The center is warm, gooey, and oh so good!
+As the glaze is spread over the warm bread pudding, it slightly melts.
+The eggnog-infused sweet pudding is the perfect complement to the savory cream cheese and pecan topping.
+Warm, gooey, and oh-so-good, even those who don't enjoy eggnog will like this breakfast treat.

 — The Test Kitchen @kitchencrew